Spread (film): Plot

-Narcissistic gigolo Nikki lives in Los Angeles, drifting from one relationship to another without a steady job or even a place to live.
+Narcissistic gigolo Nikki lives in Los Angeles, drifting from one relationship to another without a steady job or place to live.
 He preys on women who can provide for him.
 After meeting Samantha at a club he moves in with her, using his looks and sexual prowess to keep her happy.

 Before long, however, Nikki starts cheating on Samantha, first with his friend Emily, then with Christina, whom he met at another party.
 Emily disapproves of Nikki's free-wheeling lifestyle and has expressed a desire for a relationship, but Nikki has no real interest in her except for her wealth.
 Samantha catches Nikki with Christina, but they come to an uneasy arrangement where she will ignore his infidelity.

 While Samantha is out of town, Nikki meets a waitress named Heather.
 He enlists his friend Harry to help him get Heather interested, but she does not fall for his charms.
 Although he eventually gets a date with her, she abandons him midway through the date.

 Soon after, Heather unexpectedly shows up in Samantha's pool and they end up having sex.
 The next morning Nikki is moving Heather's car and realizes it does not belong to her but to her "boyfriend", after she told him she was single.
 Nikki throws her out in anger.
 However, he cannot stop thinking about her, and his obsession frustrates Samantha to the point that she gets fed up and throws him out, quickly taking him back.
 Nikki, however, leaves on his own accord, still enchanted by Heather.

 Nikki searches for a place to stay, but has a falling out with Harry, is rejected by Emily, and cannot get into the parties he once did.
 He runs into Heather at a swanky hotel, and she admits that she was only interested in him as she believed he was rich.
 It transpires that she is the same as Nikki, scamming rich guys for money in the same way he does with girls.
 She lets him move in with her and her stoner roommate Eva and they begin dating, though Heather continues to scam and hustle, with some reluctant assistance from Nikki.